-- Documentation to prove the existence of the company (business licence, tax form etc.)
+- Documentation to prove the existence of the company (business license, tax form etc.)

 The more documents you can send, the better.
 Give copies of anything that further validates the existence of the business – even send business cards!

-Judging from WeChats behaviour, it seems the platform is seeking to be selective with handing out applications to companies that are more likely to invest in innovation in the development of their campaigns, as well as promoting their WeChat presence in other areas.
-WeChat is a hub of innovation so presenting a strategy to them that demonstrates this is beneficial.
+Judging from WeChat’s behavior, it seems the platform is seeking to be selective with handing out applications to companies that are more likely to invest in innovation in the development of their campaigns, as well as promoting their WeChat presence in other areas.
+Wechat is a hub of innovation so presenting a strategy to them that demonstrates this is beneficial.

-In terms of accounts directly authorized by WeChat the company favour larger companies who are perceived to have the marketing resources that would promote WeChat as a safe and trustworthy platform, so bear that in mind when making your application.
-After your account is approved, WeChat will send your WeChat ID and password, which you will need to log-in on admin Wechat Platform
+In terms of accounts directly authorized by WeChat the company favors larger companies who are perceived to have the marketing resources that would promote WeChat as a safe and trustworthy platform, so bear that in mind when making your application.
+After your account is approved, WeChat will send your WeChat id and password, which you will need to log-in on admin WeChat platform

 You can also check the progress of your application using your email address and application number here.

 Alternatively, try to contact a WeChat representative for your country (a quick google search should pull them up!)

 You need to detail whether you will select a service or subscription account, typically service is best for most of the businesses.